pungggi/mouse_gestures/README.md

 A test webpage is available locally in the `dist` folder (./dist/test_gesture_recognition.html).

-Common issues with complex gesture patterns and how to resolve them:
+Common issues with complex gesture patterns, button configurations, and how to resolve them:

 1. **Pattern Not Matching**